wikiepeidia/files-shuffle-script/README.md

 - Build NO 6
 - FIX V2-RELAEASE bug.

+## Notices
+### Batch File Script:
+- This script can be run in **PowerShell**.
+- It may run very slowly when dealing with a large number of files, special characters in file names, and a large amount of text.
+- It has the potential to consume a significant amount of disk space.
+### Powersehll
-*Please run `Set-ExecutionPolicy -ExecutionPolicy bypass` (PS must admin) then press A if you never run PS scripts before.*
+- *Please run `Set-ExecutionPolicy -ExecutionPolicy bypass` (PS must admin) then press A if you never run PS scripts before.*
-*This script is guranteed to run when executed in the same folder as powershell (path is much different than cmd) and make sure that is should be `& '.\file.ps1' "PATH TO FOLDER"`*
+- *This script is guranteed to run when executed in the same folder as powershell (path is much different than cmd) and make sure that is should be `& '.\file.ps1' "PATH TO FOLDER"`*
-*You can apply file masks to avoid shuffling another file that has a different extension.
+- *You can apply file masks to avoid shuffling another file that has a different extension.
 For instance, if you are shuffling in a folder containing **.png** and **.wav** files, you can run `& '.\file.ps1' "PATH TO FOLDER" *.FILEEXTENSION` to do so.*